microsoft/ApplicationInsights-JS/README.md

 ```
     plugins: [
       replace({ ... }),
+      importCheck({ exclude: [ "Index" ] }),
       nodeResolve({ browser: false, preferBuiltins: false }),
       es3Poly(),
       es3Check()
     ]
 ```

-Both plugins take an options which allows you to add additional checks and polyfill replacements.
+All plugins take an options which allows you to add additional checks and polyfill replacements.
 See the [Interfaces.ts]() for the definitions and [ES3Tokens.ts]() for the default values, which should provide the examples, if we have missed some common values that you require please feel free to raise an issue or provide a PR to add as the defaults.

 It should be noted at this point that the both react and react-native extensions will NOT work in an ES3/IE8 environment out of the box, primarily because of the react code and their dependencies.
 You *may* be able to workaround this limitation by providing and your own polyfill implementations for the unsupported methods.